morepath/morepath/doc/superpowers.rst

 ----------

 Morepath knows about model inheritance.
-It lets you define views for a base class that will automatically also become available for all subclasses.
+It lets you define views for a base class that automatically become available for all subclasses.
 This is a powerful mechanism to let you write generic UIs.

 For example, if we have this generic base class::